Saucony Triumph ISO Shoe Review

-After I started running again I decided to take the plunge and try the new Saucony Triumph ISO.
+After I started running again, I decided to take the plunge and try the new Saucony Triumph ISO.
 Before actually running in them, I tried them on and walked around several times at work.
-I knew by all the updates Saucony had done on this shoe I wanted to eventually try running in them.
+I knew by all the updates Saucony had done on Saucony Triumph ISO; I wanted to try running in them eventually.

 I like a lot of cushion and cushioned shoes are more expensive.
-This price is compare able to the Asics Nimbus (150) or the Brooks Glycerin (150).
-Honestly, cushion keeps me healthy so I stay cushioned.
-Since I run a lot of high mileage, this is the best option for me too.
+This price of the Saucony Triumph ISO compares to the Asics Nimbus (150) or the Brooks Glycerin (150).
+Honestly, cushion keeps me healthy, so I stay cushioned.

-As a company Saucony generally runs a little bit wider.
-It’s not wide but it is wider.
-In my opinion, the New Triumph ISO is one of the more narrow models Saucony has created.
+As a company, Saucony generally runs a little bit wider.
+Saucony Triumph ISO is not wide but it is wider.
+In my opinion, the Saucony Triumph ISO is one of the more narrow models Saucony has created.
 In most brands, I wear a 9.5 wide.
 In most Saucony shoes I wear a 9.5.
-In the Saucony Triumph I still need to go wider into a 9.5 wide.
-The toe box is wider but it is also has a wider heal.
-For me I wish the heel was a little bit narrower but it still fits well.
+In the Saucony Triumph ISO, I still need to go wider into a 9.5 wide.
+The toe box is wider, but it is also has a wider heel.
+For me I wish the heel was a little bit narrower, but it still fits well.

-An important piece of the shoe is the ISO.
-This is the new update that makes the upper of the shoe more glove like.
-It certainly hugs the metatarsals (without constricting).
-I have a high instep so I was surprised it could accommodate my feet well.
+An essential piece of the Saucony Triumph ISO is the ISO.
+This is the new update that makes the upper of the Saucony Triumph ISO more glove-like.
+It indeed hugs the metatarsals (without constricting).
+I have a high instep, so I was surprised it could accommodate my feet well.

-When I actually went for my first run my calves were sore.
-That could be since it was my first run post marathon or because of the different heel to toe drop from the Nimbus.
-Either way they were sore.
+When I went for my first run, my calves were sore.
+That could be since it was my first run post-marathon or because of the different heel to toe drop from the Nimbus.
+Either way, they were sore.
 I have been running every run (alternating with the Nimbus).
-I actually don’t mind at all and really enjoy the feeling.
+I don’t mind at all and enjoy the feeling.
 Since I naturally run and walk on my toes, it feels good to have a shoe that supports that.

-I really like the Saucony Triumph ISO.
-For now I will continue it in my rotation of running shoes.
+I like the Saucony Triumph ISO.
+For now, I will continue it in my rotation of running shoes.

-Edit to add: I have put roughly 100 miles on this shoe.
+Edit to add: I have put roughly 100 miles on Saucony Triumph ISO.